bertilmuth/requirementsascode/README.md

 # requirements as code
 [![Build Status](https://travis-ci.org/bertilmuth/requirementsascode.svg?branch=master)](https://travis-ci.org/bertilmuth/requirementsascode)

 Requirements as code does not replace the conversation with stakeholders.
-Instead, it offers a formal way to document the results of these conversations at the place where it matters: in the code.
-Translate your use cases into code with this small library (<64 kByte jar size).
+Instead, it offers a formal way to record the results of these conversations at the place where it matters: in the code.
+Translate your use cases into code with this small library (<64 kByte jar size) to improve the long term maintenance of your application.

 In use case theory, a use case specifies interactions between users and the system.
 In requirements as code, an interaction is: